linode/apl-docs/docs/get-started/labs/create-repos.md

 ---
-slug: lab-3
+slug: create-repos
 title: Create a private Git repo
 sidebar_label: Create GIT repos
 ---

 As a developer you'll need a Git repository for your code.
 Most organizations will probably have a central code repository like Gitlab, or use Github.
-But if you don't, Otomi has you covered.
-Otomi includes a complete self-hosted Git solution called Gitea.
+But if you don't, APL has you covered.
+APL includes a complete self-hosted Git solution called Gitea.

 As a team member, you can create and manage your own repositories.